 Marketing is more widely searched than brand

-It got us 9 common terms we’d expect marketers to use a lot in their everyday marketing roles.
+It got us 9 common terms we’d expect marketers to use in their everyday marketing roles.

 For example, look at the difference that using the word “marketing” makes versus using “brand”.
 The top-rated brand term (brand strategy) only gets 1,000 searches a month.
 Whereas marketing strategy gets 5,400 searches.
 More than 5 times as much.

 Now, 2 thoughts.
 First, yes, marketing is an overall catch-all term for all sorts of concepts, frameworks and ideas.
 Let’s not get into the definition of marketing here.
 That’s a can of worms for another day.

 And brand and branding is a much more specific concept within marketing.
 So, perhaps it’s not such a surprise that ‘brand’ terms are searched less.

 If the marketing industry was the fitness industry

 We tried to think of another ‘expertise’ subject we could compare it to.
 The best we came up with is maybe marketing is like “fitness”?

 A broad concept many people will search on.
 And “brand” then is more like “aerobic” or “muscle” or “flexibility”.
 A more specific and tightly defined part of the overall concept.

 So maybe brand is the yoga of the marketing world?
 Where the underlying flexibility supports the development of other growth areas?

 That makes sense.
 Kind of.

-But on second thought, look at the volumes of searches.
+But on second thought, look at the search volumes.

 Take the average of those brand terms (around 250) and those marketing terms (around 4,500).
 Brand makes up just over 5% of marketing searches.
 This seems really low.